mwrz/planit/README.md

 Currently the application only integrates with the TickTick API.

 Next step will be to add integration with Google Calendar.
-List of planned tasks can be found in the [issues](https://github.com/mwrz/planit/issues).
+List of planned tasks can be found in the [issues](https://github.com/mwrz/planit/issues) and [project](https://github.com/users/mwrz/projects/1/views/1).

 ## Libraries and APIs used: